 Prior to training as a reflexologist I worked for over 20 years as a teacher within primary age education.

-I first became aware of reflexology as a teenager when my mum was suffering with back pain and she had turned to reflexology to help.
-She was amazed when the reflexologist was able to detect, from the presentation of her feet, that she had had her thyroid removed.
-And her back pain subsided.
-About 10 years ago, when traditional healthcare couldn’t help with my sinus problems, I tried it for myself.
-I benefited greatly with a reduction in sinus pain and inflammation and also realised that I was much more able to cope generally, with reduced tension and considerably lessened hormone related symptoms.
+I first became aware of reflexology as a teenager when my mum was suffering with chronic back pain and she had turned to reflexology for help.
+She was amazed when the reflexologist was able to detect, from the presentation of her feet, that in the past she had had her thyroid removed.
+And after a course of treatments with the reflexologist, her back pain subsided.
+Then, 10 years ago, when traditional healthcare couldn’t help with my repeated sinus infections and associated difficulties, I tried reflexology for myself.
+I benefited greatly with an almost immediate reduction in sinus pain and inflammation and as an added benefit I also realised that I was much more able to cope generally, with reduced tension and considerably lessened hormone related symptoms.
 I became inspired to become a reflexologist to support others coping with day to day stresses, challenges and health issues.

-I trained at the Cheltenham School of Reflexology and received a Diploma in Clinical Reflexology, as well as training in a range of specialised reflexology treatments.
+I trained at the Cheltenham School of Reflexology and received a distinction in my Level 3 Diploma in Clinical Reflexology, as well as training in a range of specialised reflexology treatments (currently training in Reflexology for Fertility).
 I am a member of the Association of Reflexologists and the Complementary Natural Healthcare Council.
 I am fully insured and CRB checked.

 What Is Reflexology?